-- (1) That the Council ceases as from 1 April 2013 to respond to requests for "free" written advice as to whether proposals require planning permission. - (2) That the following fees are introduced (per case) as from 1 April 2013:- - £400 for 'large scale Major developments' (for residential developments of over 200 dwellings or, when the number of dwellings is not known, a site area of 4 ha. or more; and for non-residential developments of over 10,000 m of floorspace or, when the floorspace is not known, a site area of 2 ha. or more). - £200 for 'small scale Major developments' (for residential developments of between 10 and 200 dwellings, or when the number of dwellings is not known, a site area of between 0.5 ha. and 4 ha; and for non-residential developments of between 1,000 and 10,000 m floorspace or, when the floorspace is not known, a site area between 1 ha. and 2 ha.). - £60 for 'Minor' developments (for residential developments of between 1 and 9 dwellings or, when the number of dwellings is not known, a site area of less than 0.5 ha., and for non- residential developments of under 1,000m floorspace or, when the floorspace is not known, a site area of less than 1 ha). - £20 for 'householder development'. - £30 for all 'Other development', excluding householder developments but including changes of use, advertisements, prior approval proposals, and listed building proposals. - 4.2 One option that Members may wish to consider as a variation to the suggested charging schedule set out above is whether such charges should be levied in the case of all meetings and written correspondence, or whether it might be appropriate, perhaps solely in relation to householder development, to allow without charge the provision of say one half hour meeting per case, but to charge in the event of any further meeting or if written confirmation of the advice given is sought.
+- 4.1 It is proposed as follows - (1) That the Council ceases as from 1 April 2013 to respond to requests for "free" written advice as to whether proposals require planning permission. - (2) That the following fees are introduced (per case) as from 1 April 2013:- - £400 for 'large scale Major developments' (for residential developments of over 200 dwellings or, when the number of dwellings is not known, a site area of 4 ha. or more; and for non-residential developments of over 10,000 m of floorspace or, when the floorspace is not known, a site area of 2 ha. or more) - £200 for 'small scale Major developments' (for residential developments of between 10 and 200 dwellings, or when the number of dwellings is not known, a site area of between 0.5 ha. and 4 ha; and for non-residential developments of between 1,000 and 10,000 m2 floorspace or, when the floorspace is not known, a site area between 1 ha. and 2 ha.) - £60 for 'Minor' developments (for residential developments of between 1 and 9 dwellings or, when the number of dwellings is not known, a site area of less than 0.5 ha., and for non- residential developments of under 1,000m floorspace or, when the floorspace is not known, a site area of less than 1 ha) - £20 for 'householder development' - £30 for all 'Other development', excluding householder developments but including changes of use, advertisements, prior approval proposals, and listed building proposals - 4.2 One option that Members may wish to consider as a variation to the suggested charging schedule set out above is whether such charges should be levied in the case of all meetings and written correspondence, or whether it might be appropriate, perhaps solely in relation to householder development, to allow without charge the provision of say one half hour meeting per case, but to charge in the event of any further meeting or if written confirmation of the advice given is sought.
 However it should be acknowledged that there are clear benefits to both parties in the provision of written advice.
-Additionally such an arrangement would not recognise that costs are incurred by the Council not only in the holding of the meeting but equally in the preparation for it.
-Whilst they are difficult to quantify there would be income consequences from such an exemption it could be expected that the majority of householder development enquiries would not be the subject of a charge if this option was proceeded with.
-In this context Members may wish to consider how the proposals outlined above compare with the charging regimes within the nearby/neighbouring authorities (set out in the Appendix) - 4.3 In terms of estimating the potential income that may result from such proposals as already indicated it is envisaged that proposal (1) above would be likely to result in an increased planning fee income of the order of £5,500. - 4.4 If the above charges were to be introduced, on the basis that the number of enquiries for pre-application advice will reduce significantly to say 250 and assuming the development types of these enquiries are of the same proportions as they are at present, this gives the following figures
+Additionally, such an arrangement would not recognise that costs are incurred by the Council not only in the holding of the meeting but equally in the preparation for it.
+Whilst they are difficult to quantify there would be income consequences from such an exemption - it could be expected that the majority of householder development enquiries would not be the subject of a charge if this option was proceeded with.
+In this context Members may wish to consider how the proposals outlined above compare with the charging regimes within the nearby / neighbouring authorities (set out in the Appendix).

-'Large scale Major development' 1 x £400 = £400 'Small scale Major development' 12 x £200 = £2,400 'Minor development' 100 x £60 = £6,000 'Householder Development' 84 x £20 = £1,680 'All Other development' $51 \times £30 = £1,530$
+- 4.3 In terms of estimating the potential income that may result from the proposals as already indicated it is envisaged that proposal (1) above would be likely to result in an increased planning fee income of the order of £5,500. - 4.3 If the above charges were to be introduced, on the basis that the number of enquiries for pre-application advice will reduce significantly to say 250 and assuming the development types of these enquiries are of the same proportions as they are at present, this gives the following figures

+'Large scale Major development'

+'Small scale Major development'

+'Minor development'

+'Householder Development'

+'All Other development'